-If you have concerns about your child's progress, there are lots of people you can talk to.

-Initially start with: The Class Teacher

-They are responsible for:

-- Checking on the progress of your child and planning the delivery of any additional help your child may need (this could be targeted work or additional support) and letting the Special Education Needs and Disabilities Co-ordinator (SENDCo) know as necessary. - · Writing and reviewing Individual Education Plans (IEPs) and sharing these with you at least once a term. - · Personalising teaching and learning for your child as identified on their Individual Education Plan. - Ensuring that the school's SEND Policy is followed in their classroom.

-If you are still concerned, then contact: The SENDCo

-Mrs Vicky Stables vstables@decoyschool.co.uk 01626 353282

-She is responsible for:

-- · Developing and reviewing the school's SEND policy. - · Co-ordinating all the support for children with special educational needs or disabilities (SEND) - · Ensuring that you, as parents, are: - i) Involved in supporting your child's learning - ii) Kept informed about the support your child is getting - iii) Involved in reviewing how they are doing - · Liaising with all the other people who may be coming in to school to help support your child's learning, e.g. Speech and Language Therapy or Educational Psychology
+Accessing Advice & Support What should I do if I think my child If you have concerns about your child's progress, there are lots of people you can talk to. may have a special educational need or disability?
+Initially start with: The Class Teacher They are responsible for: • Checking on the progress of your child and planning the delivery of any additional help your child may need (this could be targeted work or additional support) and letting the Special Education Needs and Disabilities Co-ordinator (SENDCo) know as necessary. • Writing and reviewing Individual Education Plans (IEPs) and sharing these with you at least once a term. • Personalising teaching and learning for your child as identified on their Individual Education Plan. • Ensuring that the school's SEND Policy is followed in their classroom.
+If you are still concerned, then contact: The SENDCo Mrs Vicky Stables vstables@decoyschool.co.uk 01626 353282 She is responsible for: Developing and reviewing the school's SEND policy.
+Co-ordinating all the support for children with special educational needs or disabilities (SEND) Ensuring that you, as parents, are: i) Involved in supporting your child's learning ii) Kept informed about the support your child is getting iii) Involved in reviewing how they are doing Liaising with all the other people who may be coming in to school to help support your child's learning, e.g. Speech and Language Therapy or Educational Psychology

-What do Ι do if I'm not happy or if I wan t to 0 om pla in?
+What do I do if I'm not happy or if I want to complain?
 Decoy welcomes feedback from parents, pupils and other agencies and most concerns can be dealt with effectively by the class teacher and SENDCo.
 Details of the school's complaint procedures can be found on the school website.
-If you are not happy about the way your child is being supported within school, you can contact:

-The Headteacher: Mrs Heather Poustie hpoustie@decoyschool.co.uk 01626 353282

-She is responsible for:

-- The day-to-day management of all aspects of the school; this includes the support for children with SEND. - Ensuring that your child's needs are met and that the Governing Body is kept up to date about issues relating to SEND.

-The Decoy SEND Governors: Sandra Cartwright and Paul Evemy

-They are responsible for:

-· Making sure that the necessary support is given for any child with SEND who attends the school.
+If you are not happy about the way your child is being supported within school, you can contact: The Headteacher: Mrs Heather Poustie hpoustie@decoyschool.co.uk 01626 353282 She is responsible for: • The day-to-day management of all aspects of the school; this includes the support for children with SEND.
+Ensuring that your child's needs are met and that the Governing Body is kept up to date about issues relating to SEND.
+The Decoy SEND Governors: Sandra Cartwright and Paul Evemy They are responsible for: • Making sure that the necessary support is given for any child with SEND who attends the school.